 Most athletes have a basic grasp on what a good diet entails, but to fine-tune your intake for your best performance, it’s best to seek the advice of a board-certified specialist in sports dietetics.
-Sports dietitians assist athletes of all disciplines and levels of fitness, and they frequently go above and beyond those instructions to help athletes in unique situations.
+Sports dietitians assist athletes of all disciplines and levels of fitness, and they frequently go above and beyond those instructions to help athletes in unique situations with both training and race day nutrition.

 Here are a couple of tricks sports dietitians employ that have helped athletes take their nutrition to the next level: